Student Complaints and Grievances

 Additional Venues

-City Tech students who have complaints that have not otherwise been resolved through contact with the college's and university's offices and departments may additionally seek resolution as follows:
+City Tech students who have complaints that have not otherwise been resolved through contact with the college's offices and departments may additionally seek resolution from the university through CUNY's Office of Student Advocacy and Referral:

 New York State Education Department

-CUNY is a New York City and State public university system, and students and parents can submit complaints through the New York State Education Department.
+CUNY is a New York City and State public university system, and students and parents can submit complaints through: New York State Education Department Complaint Procedures.

 Middle States Commission on Higher Education